 A frequent problem candidates encounter is failure to apply by the deadline.
 Apply to sit for the examination early.
 Also, you should use extreme care in filling out the application and mailing required materials to your State Board of Accountancy.
 If possible, have a friend review your completed application before mailing with check and other documentation.
-The name on your application must appear exactly the same as it appears on the identification you plan to use at the testing center.
 Candidates may miss a particular CPA examination window simply because of minor technical details that were overlooked (check not signed, items not enclosed, question not answered on application, etc.).
 Because of the very high volume of applications received in the more populous states, the administrative staff does not have time to call or write to correct minor details and will simply reject your application.